jrremlinger/LC_ToxicOmega_Tools/README.md

 <details>
   <summary><h3>TP/Tele/Teleport Optional: (Target A) (Target B)</h3></summary>

 Teleports a given player to a given destination.
-Player being teleported cannot be dead.
+Targeting a dead player will target their corpse.
 Will automatically sync lighting if your destination is inside or outside.
 If no arguments are provided, the host will be teleported to the ship's console.

 Arguments:
 * Target A: If this is the only argument given it supports all targeting methods.
 Otherwise, it will not accept "!", "$", or "@" since they are not able to be moved.